 Taste the Chocolate

 In case you didn’t know, Ecuador is the world’s cacao capital producing some of the finest chocolate across the globe.
 With chocolate artisanal companies such as Chez Tiff, it is no wonder that Quinto is home to some of the tastiest in the country, something you’ll be able to make the most of on this chocolate tour.
-Enter the tasting room and begin your education on the cultivation, the local producers, the ingredients, the creation process and finally the flavours of Ecuadorian chocolate.
+Enter the tasting room and begin your education on the cultivation, the local producers, the ingredients, the creation process and finally the flavors of Ecuadorian chocolate.
 Once you’ve tasted it, you’ll never look at a bar of dairy milk in the same way again.
 Luckily, you get given a gift box filled with local chocolate goodies to keep you sated for a while.

 Explore the Museums